red-blox/Zap/docs/intro/getting-started.md

 aftman add red-blox/zap
 ```

+You can also use Zap in Studio with the community-made [Zappy](https://github.com/Ultrasonic1209/Zappy/) plugin.

 Alternatively you can use the [web playground](https://zap.redblox.dev/playground) and move the generated files into your project.

 ## Writing Your First Network Description